Utshaw/nimble_page_management_asplos_2019/README.md

 Compile the kernel
 ============

+Run `fixer.sh` to get rid of SELinux issues first.

 Use `make menuconfig` and select `NIMBLE_PAGE_MANAGEMENT` to make sure the kernel can be compiled correctly.
 (Use `/` to search for that option.)